kodecocodes/i9t/custom-segues/custom-segues.markdown

 The Navigation Controller VetNavigationController, which has the Vet Information Scene embedded, will now be called when the size class changes to compact.

 In **Main.storyboard** select the segue between the **Vet Information** button and **Vet Information**.
-In the **Attributes Inspector** name the Segue Identifier **VetDetail**.
-Set **Segue Class** to **VetSegue**.
+In the **Attributes Inspector** name the Identifier **VetDetail**.
+Set Segue Class to **VetSegue**.

 ![bordered height=20%](images/VetSegue.png)

-When you click on the Vet Segue, you will notice that Vet Information does not have a navigation bar.
+> **Note**: When you click on the Vet Segue in the Storyboard, you will notice that Vet Information does not have a navigation bar.
 Click on the Navigation Controller to the left of Vet Information and the Navigation Bar and Done button will appear on the Vet Information Scene.
 The bar is simulated in the storyboard so that you can change the title and other details, but only shows when the view is embedded in the Navigation Controller.

 Once you have the Navigation Bar showing, create the unwind segue from the Done button to Animal Detail View Controller.